audy/stitch/README.md

 Scores are calculated with the following equation:

-`(matches-in-overlap) / (length-of-overlap)`
+`matches - mismatches / (length-of-overlap)`

 The default is 0.6 meaning that 60% of the bases in the overlap matched.
 Stitch calculates all possible overlaps and chooses the one with the highest score.
 Matches of `N` to `N` are not counted.

+### Pipelineing

+* Importing from Python:

+		from stitch import *
+		stitch(options={
+	  	'filea': 'filenamea',
+	  	'fileb': 'filenameb',
+	  	'prefix': 'data/stitched.fastq',
+	  	'pretty': False,
+	  	'threads': None,
+	  	'score': None })

+* You could also just use `subprocess.Popen`:

+		from subprocess import Popen
+		Popen.(['stitch','-i','filea','-j','fileb','-o','output'])

+* Or from Ruby/Perl:

+		system('stitch -i filea -j fileb -o output')

 ## Installation

 1. Once in the stitch directory do: